hpc2n/intro-linux/docs/cli.md

     You will find that many/most commands in this tutorial are prefaced with either <code>\$</code> or <code>b-an01 [~]\$</code>, or something like <code>b-an01 [~/mytestdir/testdir1]\$</code>.

-    This is the prompt from the computer system, where <code>\$</code> just is the default (<code>bash</code>) prompt, and the others are the actual prompt you will see when logged into the regular login node of Kebnekaise (home directory versus a sub directory that in this case is named <code>testdir/testdir1</code>).
+    This is the prompt from the computer system, where <code>\$</code> just is the default (<code>bash</code>) prompt, and the others are an example of a prompt you would see when logged into a compute cluster (in this case Kebnekaise - home directory versus a sub directory that in this case is named <code>testdir/testdir1</code>).

     You can see this prompt in the picture a bit further up on the page.